Kallb123/NewTabRedux/README.md

 ## Incognito mode

-If Homely is allowed to run in incognito mode, it will also display as the New Tab page of incognito windows.
+If New Tab Redux is allowed to run in incognito mode, it will also display as the New Tab page of incognito windows.
 It shares settings with normal windows, however history and notifications are disabled.